-• Non-government Bonds: Investments will consist solely of taxable, fixed income securities that have an investment-grade rating (AA or higher by Standard & Poor's and Aa2 or higher by Moody's) that possess a liquid secondary market.
+Non-government Bonds: Investments will consist solely of taxable, fixed income securities that, upon purchase, -have an-two investment-grade rating (AA or higher by Standard & Poor's, and Aa2 or higher by Moody's or AA or higher by Fitch Ratings) that possess a liquid secondary market.
 If the average credit quality rating disagrees among the two rating agencies, then use the lower of the two as a guideline.
-No more than 5% of the non-government bond portfolio will be invested in bonds of the same issuer.
+No more than 5% of the non-government bond portfolio Portfolio will be invested in bonds of the same issuer.
 As well, not more than 20% of the non-government bond portfolio will be invested in bonds of issuers in the same industry.
-Total invested in non-government bonds should not exceed 15% of the investment portfolio.
+Total investmentsed in non-government bonds should not exceed 15% of the investment-Pportfolio.
 Prohibited securities include: private placements, derivatives (other than floating-rate coupon bonds), margined transactions and foreign denominated bonds.
 Exceptions to the prohibited investment policy may be made only when assets are invested in a Mutual Fund(s) that periodically utilizes prohibited strategies to mitigate risk and enhance return.